 Overstretched rail and road networks have created an urgent need for a suitable high-capacity transport system within the Indian city of Mumbai, formerly known as Bombay.

-During the Indian prime minister's visit to Japan in My 2013, the prime ministers of both countries decided to co-finance a detailed joint feasibility study for the Mumbai-Ahmedabad HSR.
-The Japan Internal Cooperation Agency (JICA) was given the go-ahead for the study in September 2013.
+During the Indian Prime Minister’s visit to Japan in May 2013, the prime ministers of both countries decided to co-finance a detailed joint feasibility study for the Mumbai-Ahmedabad HSR.
+The JICA was given the go-ahead for the study in September 2013.

-The detailed study, which examines the possibility of operating trains with a high speed of 300km/h as well as the funding pattern, alignment, patronage, possible halts and fare structure, is expected to be completed in 18 months.
+The detailed study examined the possibility of operating trains with a top speed of 350km/h, as well as the funding pattern, alignment, patronage, possible halts and fare structure.

-India boasts of one of the largest rail networks in the word with a total route length over 64,000km and more than 7,000 railway stations.
-However, the country does not have a high-speed line allowing train operations at more than 200km/h speeds.
-The current fastest train in India is the Bhopal Shatabdi that runs with a top speed of 150km/h.
+India boasts of one of the largest rail networks in the word with a total route length exceeding 64,000km and more than 7,000 railway stations.
+The country, however, does not have a high-speed rail line.

 The need for introducing high-speed rail (bullet train services at speeds up to 300km/h or more) has been emphasised repeatedly in India.

-The first proposal to launch high-speed line in India was mooted in the mid 1980s with the proposed high-speed link between Delhi and Kanpur via Agra.
-The project, however, did not proceed due to high cost implications.
+The first proposal to launch high-speed line in India was mooted in the mid-1980s with the proposed high-speed link between Delhi and Kanpur via Agra.
+The project, however, did not take-off due to high cost implications.

-India’s 12th Five-Year Plan envisages development of a high-speed rail corridor of 500km during the plan period.
-The Mumbai-Ahmedabad HSR has been selected for implementation first.
-The pre-feasibility studies of other identified corridors were at various stages of completion by the beginning of 2013.
+India’s 12th Five-Year Plan envisages development of a 500km high-speed rail corridor during the plan period.
+The Mumbai-Ahmedabad HSR was selected for implementation first.